‘Moonglow Bay’ review: full of heart, but a little lost at sea

 Moonglow Bay doesn’t feel ill thought out, it just feels like it could have perhaps benefited from a little more dev time.
 Many of its issues are technical and not necessarily due to poor design.
 I was often met with edges that broke nets, time that would stop suddenly for no reason, and boats that wouldn’t spawn.
 I was constantly worried about how serious the next issue would be.

 This being said, there’s a lot to love among the mess.
 Although time is constantly moving forward in Moonglow Bay, when you cook or talk to new people, that time slows down and disappears from the screen.
 It focuses everything on you and time just stops.
-The game I played was both of these actions.
-It was cooking in the kitchen, letting the world continue as I relaxed.
-It was also the wider world, being left in disrepair as an old man splattered tuna sashimi on the walls in a misclick.
+The game I played revolved around cooking in the kitchen and letting the world continue as I relaxed, though it also left the wider world in disrepair as an old man splattered tuna sashimi on the walls in a misclick.

-Even though the journey itself is loaded in technical issues and inconsistent quests, I still remember many of the villagers’ wishes and personalities.
+Even though the journey itself is mired in technical issues and inconsistent quests, I still remember many of the villagers’ wishes and personalities.
 I still enjoyed sitting on that boat, cooking those meals and coming back home at the end of a late day.
 The journey was rocky and a little frustrating but, when I look back at what has been achieved, I feel proud.

 Moonglow Bay launches on October 26 and will be available on PC, Xbox One and Xbox Series X|S.